 Medicare Supplement plans (Medigap) can be purchased in addition to Original Medicare.
 It doesn’t replace your Original Medicare coverage and doesn’t typically offer extra benefits or coverage.
 Instead, it works alongside Original Medicare and helps with remaining costs Original Medicare doesn’t cover, such as Part A and Part B deductibles, copays and coinsurance.

-• Original Medicare: In order to be eligible for a Supplement plan, you have to be enrolled in Part A and Part B. You keep your Original Medicare benefits along with your Medicare Supplement plan.
+• Original Medicare: To be eligible for a Supplement plan, you have to be enrolled in Part A and Part B. You keep your Original Medicare benefits along with your Medicare Supplement plan.

-• Prescription drugs: Medicare Supplement plans don’t cover prescription drugs.
+• Prescription drug coverage: Medicare Supplement plans don’t cover prescription drugs.
 Many beneficiaries purchase a separate Part D plan and are responsible for those costs.

 • Additional benefits: Unlike Medicare Advantage plans, Medigap plans generally do not offer additional coverage benefits, such as dental, vision and hearing.